Why Egypt is and important country for the human's history | Egypt Tours Club

 1. Ancient Egyptian Civilization: The Foundation of a Great Nation

 Ancient Egyptian civilization began forming along the Nile long before the great pyramids were built.
-With the unification of the country around 3100 BCE, Egypt developed a stable state system that connected religion, kingship, agriculture and administration.
+With the unification of the country around 3100 BCE, Egypt developed a state system that connected religion, kingship, agriculture and administration.

 👑